 As we study Paul's God-inspired direction and teaching to his spiritual sons, watch how God likewise inspired him to lead these leaders.
-His counsel, advice, and challenges are no less directed by God's Spirit to us modern Timothys and Tituses, though our circumstances are different.
-But more so, these truths likewise challenge us to pass along the same spiritual and practical theology to our own children of faith.
+Paul was a model for how we should lead our own sons and daughters of faith today.
+His counsel, advice, and challenges are no less directed by God's Spirit to our modern Timothys and Tituses, though all of our circumstances are different.
+More so, these truths challenge us to pass along the same spiritual and practical theology to our own children of faith.

-Whether our own sons and daughters be pastors or lay leaders, Paul's God-inspired truths communicate effectively to them today.
+God led Paul to communicate these truths no less to our own spiritual sons and daughters.
 How we model, teach, and apply those truths is as personal and relevant for us today as it was for Paul.

-Let us in the weeks to come be trained, and furthermore used by God to train others, as daughters and sons of faith.
+Let us in these weeks to come be trained, and furthermore be used by God to train up others, as daughters and sons of faith.